 Every student is encouraged to achieve their best in the pursuit of excellence.
 Our strong ethos of 'expect excellence', pride and mutual respect, together with high quality teaching and learning, provide our students with the opportunities to exceed their expectations.
-The Excel Academy’s students leave as aspiring, motivated and confident young adults, no matter what their learning barriers are.
+Our aim is that students leave as aspiring, motivated and confident young adults, no matter what their learning barriers are.

 Who to contact